 Oxyaquic Hapludults HCGI.
 Other Hapludults that have an argillic horizon that: 1.
 Consists entirely of lamellae; or 2.
 Is a combination of two or more lamellae and one or more subhorizons with a thickness of 7.5 to 20 cm, each layer with an overlying eluvial horizon; or 3.
 Consists of one or more subhorizons that are more than 20 cm thick, each with an overlying eluvial horizon, and above these horizons there are either: a.
 Two or more lamellae with a combined thickness of 5 cm or more (that may or may not be part of the argillic horizon); or b.
 A combination of lamellae (that may or may not be part of the argillic horizon) and one or more parts of the argillic horizon 7.5 to 20 cm thick, each with an overlying eluvial horizon.
 Lamellic Hapludults HCGJ.
 Other Hapludults that have a sandy particle-size class throughout the upper 75 cm of the argillic horizon or throughout the entire argillic horizon if it is less than 75 cm thick.
 Psammentic Hapludults HCGK.
-Other Hapludults that have a sandy or sandy-skeletal particle-size class throughout a layer extending from the mineral soil surface to the top of an argillic horizon at a depth of 50 to 100 cm.
+Other Hapludults that meet sandy or sandy-skeletal particle-size class criteria throughout a layer extending from the mineral soil surface to the top of an argillic horizon at a depth of 50 to 100 cm.
 Arenic Hapludults HCGL.
-Other Hapludults that have a sandy or sandy-skeletal particle-size class throughout a layer extending from the mineral soil surface to the top of an argillic horizon at a depth of 100 cm or more.
+Other Hapludults that meet sandy or sandy-skeletal particle-size class criteria throughout a layer extending from the mineral soil surface to the top of an argillic horizon at a depth of 100 cm or more.
 Grossarenic Hapludults HCGM.
-Other Hapludults that have:
+Other Hapludults that:

-- 1. No densic, lithic, or paralithic contact within 50 cm of the mineral soil surface; and - 2.
-An argillic horizon 25 cm or less thick.
+1. Do not have a densic, lithic, or paralithic contact within 50 cm of the mineral soil surface; and 2.
+Have an argillic horizon that is 25 cm or less thick.
 Inceptic Hapludults HCGN.
 Other Hapludults that have a color value, moist, of 3 or less and a color value, dry, of 5 or less (crushed and smoothed sample) in either: - 1.
 An Ap horizon that is 18 cm or more thick; or - 2.
 The surface layer after mixing of the upper 18 cm.
 Humic Hapludults HCGO.
 Other Hapludults.

 Typic Hapludults

 Kandiudults

 Key to Subgroups

 HCCA.
-Kandiudults that have:
+Kandiudults that:

-1. A sandy or sandy-skeletal particle-size class throughout a layer extending from the mineral soil surface to the top of a kandic horizon at a depth of 50 to 100 cm; and 2.
-5 percent or more (by volume) plinthite in one or more horizons within 150 cm of the mineral soil surface; and 3.
-In one or more layers either within 75 cm of the mineral soil surface or, if the chroma throughout the upper 75 cm results from uncoated sand grains, within the upper 12.5 cm of the kandic horizon, redox depletions with a color value, moist, of 4 or more and chroma of 2 or less, accompanied by redox concentrations, and also aquic conditions for some time in normal years (or artificial drainage).
+1. Meet sandy or sandy-skeletal particle-size class criteria throughout a layer extending from the mineral soil surface to the top of a kandic horizon at a depth of 50 to 100 cm; and 2.
+Have 5 percent or more (by volume) plinthite in one or more horizons within 150 cm of the mineral soil surface; and 3.
+Have, in one or more layers either within 75 cm of the mineral soil surface or, if the chroma throughout the upper 75 cm results from uncoated sand grains, within the upper 12.5 cm of the kandic horizon, redox depletions with a color value, moist, of 4 or more and chroma of 2 or less, accompanied by both redox concentrations and aquic conditions for some time in normal years (or artificial drainage).
 Arenic Plinthaquic Kandiudults HCCB.
-Other Kandiudults that have both:
+Other Kandiudults that: